The Devastation of a Gambling Addiction

 Produced by Susan Hadary and John Anglim of MedSchool Maryland Productions and with funding by the Center of Excellence on Problem Gambling, a program of the University of Maryland School of Medicine, Understanding Joy enters the mind of Joy, a 57-year-old woman.
 Joy's gambling addiction has overcome her sense of morality and driven her to embezzle $700,000 from two employers.
 As she awaits sentencing for her crime, Joy struggles to explain her disease to her children, to the world, and to herself.

-Producers Hadary and Anglim explain that the purpose of the documentary is to show the signs and symptoms of gambling addictions, to highlight the need for prevention and interventions, and, via the MPT phone bank, to demonstrate that help is available.
+Producers Hadary and Anglim explain that the purpose of the documentary is to show the signs and symptoms of gambling addictions, to highlight the need for prevention and interventions, and to demonstrate that help is available.

 In 2013, the American Psychiatric Association reclassified pathological gambling as an addiction, a revision reflecting recent research that revolutionized the understanding of the effects of addictive gambling.
 Gamblers sometimes say they don't "feel addicted," but their behavior is often similar to that of other addicts as they chase their next high.
 Problem gambling can lead to other addictions and often spells financial disaster and family devastation as well.
 "Most people can gamble without it becoming an addiction, just as most people who drink alcohol do not become alcoholics," the University of Maryland School of Medicine's Chris Welsh, M.D. explains.
 "This film helps build awareness of the signs of addiction and, we hope, also will underscore the need to train clinicians to better serve the gambling-addicted population."